 Eastern Cape Safari vs Kruger: What’s the Difference?

-What's the difference between an Eastern Cape safari vs Kruger National Park?
+Here are the differences between an Eastern Cape safari vs Kruger National Park:

 If you're travelling with family, an example of the best safari in the Eastern Cape you can experience is our Family-Friendly Cape Town & Eastern Cape Safari.
 Ideal for a half-term break, the excitement of city exploration in Cape Town combines with the thrill of an off-road safari adventure in the Eastern Cape.

-Our Verdict: We recommend Kruger for a more classic safari experience, but the Eastern Cape for an alternative approach to wildlife watching and for ease of access from the Garden Route or Cape Town.
+Our Verdict: We recommend Kruger for a classic safari experience, but the Eastern Cape for an alternative approach to wildlife watching and ease of access from the Garden Route or Cape Town.

 Ready to Plan Your Eastern Cape Safari?